 In the early days of the coronavirus, during the Lunar New Year Celebration, I asked my cousin who had worked in Asia years ago if Americans would pay attention to what was happening.
 The coronavirus family include the common cold, but this virus had never been seen before.
 Despite reports that 41 people died and 1,400 were infected, my cousin was not optimistic that Americans were paying attention, at least not yet.
 Early information reported that only a quarter of cases were severe and the dead were mostly elderly people with pre-existing conditions.
-The virus supposedly began in animals and spread to humans, but it was questionable whether it could spread from human to human.
+But the muted reaction in the USA is changing, as it did in China.

 Despite the downplay of the severity, pharmacies in Wuhan began to run out of supplies and officials urged people to avoid crowds.
 Soon the city was on lockdown with no public transportation in or out of the city.
 McDonald’s and Starbucks closed and the US, France and Russia tried to evacuate their nationals.
 Disney closed its resort in Shanghai and tourism began to shut down.
 A friend reported that all of her consulting work in China had been cancelled through May.

 Continue reading Coronavirus Goes Global – by Deborah Levine